 That said, you’ll receive a higher standard of basic coverage than most other baseline plans from other providers.
-Nationwide offers a free 24-hour vet helpline, the freedom to see the vet or specialist of your choice, and only a single annual deductible.
+Nationwide offers you the freedom to see the vet or specialist of your choice, and only a single annual deductible.

 Nationwide won’t insure pets that are 10 years old or over, except for the Whole Pet with Wellness Plan, which has no age restrictions.

 This age limit is relatively low and there are other companies offering insurance for pets up to 14.
 That said, once your pet is insured, he’ll stay insured even after it passes the age limit unless you decide to cancel the policy.
 It’s also cheaper to insure a younger pet, so the best way to get your best friend insured through his old age, is to sign him up when he’s a puppy.

 The Fine Print: What Isn’t Covered Under The Policy

 Nationwide’s exclusions are straightforward and easy to understand.
 Like most pet insurance providers, it doesn’t cover pre-existing conditions.

 It does unfortunately classify most congenital anomalies as pre-existing conditions.
 This means that problems caused by breed-specific traits such as brachycephaly and kinked tail (brachycephalic breeds include Boxers, Bulldogs, Pugs and Persian cats, just to name a few), will not be covered.
 Certain cancers may also not be covered, if it’s shown that they’re caused by congenital anomalies or hereditary traits of your pet’s breed.